Table of Contents

 Generally, somatic symptom disorders manifest in late childhood or adolescence.
 Adults who present with a somatic symptom disorder for the first time should undergo a full diagnostic workup to exclude occult organic medical conditions.

 Link between depression and anxiety

-- Painful intercourse
+- painful intercourse

 Body dysmorphic disorder

-- Avoiding mirrors
+- avoiding mirrors

-- Depression and anxiety
+- displaying symptoms of depression and anxiety

-- Withdrawal from social situations
+- withdrawing from social situations